Frequently Asked Questions

 How do I know when it's time to replace my garage door's springs?

-It’s a bad idea to wait for your springs to break before you replace them.
 Once your springs break, your garage doors are unusable until they can be replaced (and you may not be able to get your car out of your garage if that happens).

 Garage door springs work as a counterbalance system to offset the weight of the heavy door.
-When one spring breaks, the door is too heavy to lift, making the door inoperable.
+When even one spring breaks, the door is too heavy to lift, making the door inoperable.
 This can be very inconvenient if your car is inside!
-If you want your garage door to actually open, you need dependable, working springs.
+That’s why it is always a good idea to replace garage door springs at the same time, even if only one is broken.

 Torsion Springs